HOW TO TURN CHEAP GLASS VASES INTO TRENDY HOME DECOR USING PAINT AND WHAT YOU ALREADY HAVE IN YOUR KITCHEN! | HOW TO PAINT GLASS VASES

 I have no idea how the cinnamon will wear over time, but I have to admit I LOVE how this all came together!

-It has so much texture and really looks time-worn.
+It has so much texture and looks authentic and time-worn.

 AND NOW FOR SOME TRASH TO TREASURE FUN!